 - Nuclear Weapons Convention: Over 130 countries now support Abolition 2000’s proposal for a nuclear weapons convention, and vote in support of the annual United Nations resolution calling for the start of negotiations.
 We have secured even greater support from the world’s parliaments.
 In 2014, the Inter Parliamentary Union Assembly adopted a resolution supported by all 168 parliaments (including most of those from the nuclear-armed and allied countries) supporting a nuclear weapons convention.
 Abolition 2000 members have also been instrumental in a Model Nuclear Weapons Convention, which has been circulated by the UN Secretary-General to UN members as a guide to multilateral nuclear disarmament negotiations.

-- Nuclear test ban: Abolition 2000 was active in the negotiations which achieved the Comprehensive Nuclear Test Ban Treaty in 1996.
+- Nuclear test ban: Abolition 2000 members were active in the negotiations which achieved the Comprehensive Nuclear Test Ban Treaty in 1996.
 We promote full ratification of this treaty, as well as additional measures, in order to end all nuclear tests for all time.

 - Nuclear-weapon-free zones (NWFZ): Abolition 2000 members were active in the establishment and entry-into-force of the South East Asia, African and Central Asian NWFZs, and in moving the nuclear-weapon States to sign the additional protocols where-by they commit to respecting the zones.